haxsaw/hikaru/README.rst

 a shared instance can’t have different values at each use, so it’s easy to make a copy that can be customised in isolation.

-Finally, every hikaru object that holds other properties and objects have methods that allow you to search the entire collection of objects.
+Finally, every Hikaru object that holds other properties and objects have methods that allow you to search the entire collection of objects.
 This lets you find various objects of interest for review and checking against policies and conventions.
 For example, if we had a Pod ‘p’ that was